 The final weekend of WorldPride has arrived and it means big business for shops along Yonge Street, where the massive parade will pass on Sunday.

 Even tattoo parlours like Yonge Street Tattoo have been busy.

 “We come in some days and there are over 40 to 50 people waiting for us,” head piercer Alex said.
-Tattoos have been a popular item with international couples hoping to have something to remember their visit by.
+Tattoos have been a popular item with international couples hoping to have a permanent memory of their visit.

-Just a few doors down from the tattoo parlour, K9 Couture says they’ve noticed more traffic and sales since the festival kicked off at Nathan Phillips Square.
+Just a few doors down, K9 Couture says they’ve noticed more traffic and sales since the festival kicked off at Nathan Phillips Square.

 “It’s been ridiculous ever since.
 The big thing that we have now are the pride cookies,” store manager Jermuine Orr said.

-Organizers of WorldPride spent 18 months promoting this event abroad.
+Organizers of WorldPride spent 18 months promoting the event abroad.
 Many international travelers have already arrived.
 Felipe Cardenas and his partner were one of the many couples married yesterday at Casa Loma.

-“We came in a flight from Atlanta in the States and even from that flight it was packed of gay couples,” Cardenas said.
+“We came in a flight from Atlanta in the States and even on that flight it was packed with gay couples,” Cardenas said.